fusecodecamp2019/UnrealCatapult/README.txt

-This zip file contains an example project with a catapult that you can launch.
-Press f to launch catapult.
+This zip file contains an example project where you can spawn cannonballs.
+Press c to spawn a cannonball.

 How to get here from the previous .zip
-1. Add launch blueprint to character
+1. Add spawn cannonball blueprint to character
-2. Add launch blueprint to catapult
+2. Add scene component to catapult
 	a.
-You might need to uncheck "context sensitive" to get the "set play rate" box
+It's better to do this inside the viewport, so that the scene is for sure inherited from the actor
+3. Place the scene where the cannonball should spawn inside the viewport
+4. Create cannonball
+	a.
+Content Browser -> New Blueprint Class -> Actor
+	b.
+Add sphere with cannonball material
+	c.
+Simulate physics on sphere
+5. Add spawn cannonball blueprint to catapult
+6. If you want, add catapult blueprint logic to only spawn cannonball once